CtrlK

 Trigger Term Quality

-The description includes an extensive list of natural trigger phrases users would say, covering many variations like 'triage infra request', 'infra triage', 'process infra issue', 'infrastructure request', 'analyze infra issue', etc. These are realistic phrases a user would type.
+The description includes an extensive list of natural trigger phrases users would say, covering many variations like 'triage infra request', 'infra triage', 'process infra issue', 'infrastructure request', 'analyze infra issue', etc. This provides excellent coverage of how users might naturally invoke this skill.

 3 / 3